 - Ensure that you take turns to speak and that you leave 2 seconds between transmissions.
-See pages 14/15 for tips. - Ensure both transceivers are on the same channel and sub-tone. - Check that the connections on the radio are secure. - Adjust volume level on each transceiver. - Ensure the microphone is positioned correctly and that you are using the loud spot and operating the VOX see page 6. - If using a press-to-talk (PTT) check the switch position is set to VOX mode. - Ensure tool kits are removed or individually wrap each tool in cling film.
+See pages 14 and 15 for hints and tips. - Ensure both transceivers are on the same channel and sub-tone. - Check that the connections on the radio are secure. - Adjust volume level on each transceiver. - Ensure the microphone is positioned correctly and that you are using the loud spot and operating the VOX see page 6. - If using a press-to-talk (PTT) check the switch position is set to VOX mode. - Ensure tool kits are removed or individually wrap each tool in cling film.